-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.

-Figure 6-5 XVM Logical Volume with Striped Mirrors
+Figure 5-5 XVM Logical Volume with Striped Mirrors

 1. Assign four disks to XVM to manage: